ExposuresProvider/open-health-data-at-carolina/README.md

 _Evan, Max, Casey, Kara exchange_

-Ok, I put up a first draft of this.. https://automat-dev.apps.renci.org/cohd/ (openapi here https://automat-dev.apps.renci.org/#/cohd)
+1. Evan deployed COHD to: https://automat-dev.apps.renci.org/cohd/ (openapi here https://automat-dev.apps.renci.org/#/cohd)
-A few things:
+2. A number of node CURIES did not normalize in Node Normalizer.
-unfortunately a lot of node ids were not in Node Norm (see file attached), these get discarded with any edges attached to them, causing us to lose half of the edges sorry I should've noticed this earlier but can we make it "category" instead of "categories" to match the biolink model and our normal format (even though it should probably be categories).. this is currently causing the category to show up normally and as an attribute in TRAPI it looks like infores:automat-cohd is not in the infores catalog yet, but it's mentioned in the infores catalog under cqs, is that what we want to use for this automat?
+3. biolink:categories should be changed to biolink:category.
-(edited)
+4. infores:automat-cohd (and infores:auotmat-open-health-data-carolina) need to be added to the InfoRes catalog.
-[12:05 AM] Additionally, I still need to fix a couple things in plater to get this to work right, but I thought I'd go ahead and put this up so we can start addressing these issues: supporting_data_source is not being handled correctly yet score is not being put in the right place yet
+5. supporting_data_source is not yet handled correctly.
-[12:09 AM] norm_node_failures.log
+6. Nested attributes remain an issue, although they won't be after we move away from Neo4J.

-RXCUI:1860133
+'''RXCUI:1860133
 CPT:99213
 SNOMEDCT:44749005
 CPT:77013